 If you go to Belgrade, make sure that you visit the Saint Sava church.
 Right now you can only see it from the outside, but you can visit this magnificent crypt.

 The Russian Academy of Science is decorating the church inside, together with the master iconographer Miloje Milinkovic.
-I look forward to seeing the final result, but it will be several more years before the works are completed.
+I look forward to seeing the final result, hopefully it won’t take too long now.

 I have no doubt that, like the crypt, the Saint Sava church will be equally beautiful.